stuartmemo/hms-time/README.md

 HMS Time
 ========

 Ahoy!
 All aboard the HMS Time!
-Got a lot of seconds you want converted into H:MM:SS:MMM (hours, minutes, seconds and milliseconds).
+Got a lot of seconds you want converted into H:MM:SS.SSS (hours, minutes, seconds and milliseconds).

 Works especially well with the Web Audio API.